-Burnout is not technically a clinical term, but one that is used to describe a state of emotional, mental and physical exhaustion that renders a person pretty much disabled.
+Burnout is not technically a clinical term, but one that is used to describe a state of emotional, mental and physical exhaustion that renders a person pretty much overwhelmed or even disabled.

 They feel like they have become unglued, spent and unable to function.
-Their energy level is at its lowest; there is no motivation, there is a strong sense of hopelessness and a feeling that they cannot accomplish anything.
+Their energy level is at its lowest, there is little or no motivation, there is a strong sense of hopelessness , depressed mood and anxiety.

-They can become angry, easily irritated and even depressed.
-They are frequently withdrawn to the extent of being close minded and friends and family are unable to talk to them and point out what appears obvious to everyone.
+One can become angry, easily irritated and even depressed.
+Sometimes friends and family, trying to help, are unable to talk to them and point out what appears obvious to everyone.

 Many of us are potentially susceptible to being burnt out.
 It is a consequence of prolonged stress and a desire to accomplish something that may be just too difficult to achieve at that time.